reactabular/reactabular/README.md

 },
 ```

-You could push some of that into a mixin to decrease the amount of code in your components.
+You could push some of that into a mixin or a higher order component to decrease the amount of code in your components.

 ```jsx
 <div className='per-page-container'>